hideyk/SRE-handbook/docs/_docs/python/setup.md

 <br>

 ### Step 1 - <ins>Install required packages</ins>
-Use the following command to install prerequisite packages for Python.
-(Failure to run the groupinstall "Development Tools" might result in [this issue](https://stackoverflow.com/questions/19816275/no-acceptable-c-compiler-found-in-path-when-installing-python))
+Use the following command to install prerequisite packages for Python:
 ```bash
 sudo yum -y groupinstall "Development Tools"
 sudo yum -y install gcc openssl-devel bzip2-devel libffi-devel zlib-devel wget
 ```

+Failure to run the groupinstall "Development Tools" might result in [this issue](https://stackoverflow.com/questions/19816275/no-acceptable-c-compiler-found-in-path-when-installing-python)

 <br>

 ### Step 2 - <ins>Download the latest version of Python source code</ins>
 Change the python version in the download command below to suit your organization's needs.
-If the server has limited internet connectivity, copy it over using SCP or SFTP from another server in the VPN.
+If the server has limited internet connectivity, copy it over using SCP or SFTP from another server in your organization's VPN:
 ```bash
 wget https://www.python.org/ftp/python/3.8.3/Python-3.8.3.tgz
 ```